Red Currant Bakery

 Assemble & Bake

-• Top the jam with the crumbled streusel and then dollop the remaining jam over the streusel.
+• Crumble the streusel over the jam and then spoon the remaining jam over the top of the streusel in teaspoon sized dollops.

 Glazing